 As you lie on the table, it will slowly move through the CT scanning machine to capture the X-ray images.

 You will likely be asked to hold your breath for brief periods while the machine is scanning.
 The procedure is painless, but you will have to lie still for a period of time.
 This could be uncomfortable for some people.

 The CT enterography procedure doesn’t cause any lasting side effects.
 You won’t need recovery time because the test doesn’t require any incisions or sedation.
 You can resume your regular activities as soon as the procedure is completed.
-Talk to your healthcare provider if you are breastfeeding about whether to delay breastfeeding for 1 to 2 days or not.
-Current information on this is conflicting.
+Talk to your healthcare provider if you are breastfeeding about whether to delay breastfeeding.

 A radiologist will review your test results and send them to your healthcare provider.
 You will then have a follow-up phone call or visit with your healthcare provider to discuss the results and next steps.